Skip to content ↓

 1. Reporting

-1. Trust staff have a clear duty to report all instances of actual, suspected or attempted fraud to their line manager and / or Academy Lead (Headteacher / Principal or equivalent), who also have a duty to report these instances to the CFO.
+1. Trust staff have a clear duty to report all instances of actual, suspected or attempted fraud to their line manager and / or Academy Lead (Headteacher / Principal or equivalent), who also have a duty to report these instances to the DCEO.

 1. In relation to the reporting of concerns regarding potential fraud or corruption, staff and members should be aware of the provisions of the Trust’s Whistleblowing Policy.
 This recognises that, in some cases, individuals will need to come forward on a confidential basis.
 Our Code of Conduct and Whistleblowing Policy make it clear that they can do so without fear of reprisal or victimisation.
 Additionally concerns can be raised direct to the Trust’s internal or external auditors (contact details contained within the Trust’s Statutory Accounts – published on the website).

 1. The Trust will comply with the ESFA’s reporting requirements regarding fraud (in line with the Academies Trust Handbook).
-In addition, the CFO will advise the Chair of the Audit and Risk Committee of all frauds in excess of £1,000 or equivalent value, immediately upon discovery and any fraud or corrupt act perpetrated or attempted by a senior member of staff (no matter how low its value).
+In addition, the DCEO will advise the Chair of the Audit and Risk Committee of all frauds in excess of £1,000 or equivalent value, immediately upon discovery and any fraud or corrupt act perpetrated or attempted by a senior member of staff (no matter how low its value).

 1. The Trust’s Whistleblowing Policy also outlines the circumstances in which allegations may be reported to external bodies.